Analog vs Digital Two-Way Radios

 Both analog and digital radios send signals over a radio channel using a Very High Frequency (VHF) or Ultra High Frequency (UHF) carrier frequency wave.

 In simple terms, analog radios use frequency modulation (FM) to encode a voice signal within a carrier wave.
 Your voice changes, or modulates, the frequency of the wave.
 The difference between the modulated frequency and the baseline channel frequency can then be demodulated by the receiving radio and turned back into a comprehensible voice message.

 Digital radios do the same thing, but they have an extra encoding step before the voice signal reaches the carrier wave.
 The voice message is encoded into binary packets (ones and zeroes).
 These packets of numbers are then able to modulate the frequency of the carrier wave.
 The modulated frequency of a digital signal is not a continuous wave but instead an intermittent stepped change.

 Digital Mobile Radio (DMR) is an open digital mobile radio standard defined by ETSI (The European Telecommunications Standards Institute), and it is applicable all over the world.
-Commercial products must comply with it, and users are not locked into proprietary solutions.
-The DMR standard Consists of DMR Tier I, Tier II, and Tier III.
+Commercial products must comply to it, and users are not locked into proprietary solutions.
+The DMR standard Consists of DMR Tier I, Tier II and Tier III.
 Each tier provides different functionality and coverage range.

 Learn more about the different DMR Tiers

 Digital radios provide several advantages and additional benefits compared to analog radios:

 DMR uses the two-slot TDMA in a 12.5 kHz channel – this means that, as opposed to analog communication, you have two slots for communication instead of one.
 This time is essentially split up in milliseconds so that users don’t notice the time gaps, allowing a doubling of capacity for two channels instead of one.